MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-python-quickstart.md

 ## Configure the connection string

-You can use the `pyodbc` driver in a several ways.
+For local development, you can use the `pyodbc` driver in several ways.
 The recommended approach is passwordless.
 In the passwordless mode, `pyodbc` driver uses the class `DefaultAzureCredential` class to implement passwordless connections to Azure SQL Database.
 The `DefaultAzureCredential` is part of the Azure Identity library on which the SQL client library depends.
 For more information, see [DefaultAzureCredential overview](/python/api/overview/azure/identity-readme).

 For local development with passwordless connections to Azure SQL Database, add the following `AZURE_SQL_CONNECTIONSTRING` environment variable.
 Replace the `<database-server-name>` and `<database-name>` placeholders with your own values.
 Example environment variables are shown for the Bash shell.